 - viral count

-- how severe the liver damage is prior to treatment
+- severity of liver damage prior to treatment

 Treatment time may also be shortened (between 8 and 12 weeks depending on the medication used).

 The Centers for Disease Control and Prevention (CDC) reports that HCV causes more deaths than any other infectious disease.
 This is because HCV screening isn’t as routine and people who have the virus aren’t aware of the infection.